tracyjohnson213/cookeys/README.md

 ## Testing

 [Emmet Re:view](re-view.emmet.io) - A browser extension for displaying responsive web-pages in a side-by-side views to quickly test how it looks at different resolutions and devices.

+### Scenarios
+👍️ As a site user, I want to view all recipes in the site in order to select one to use

+👍️ As a site user, I want to only view 9 recipes per page in order to rotate thru all recipes

+👍️ As a site user, I want to view a selected recipe in order to use it

+👍️ As a site user, I want to view a bio of an author for a selected recipe in order to relate to the author

+👍️ As a site user, I want to view only recipes within a category in order limit selections of one to use

+⛔️ As a site user, I want to view the count of recipes within a category in order to determine the largest group

+👍️ As a site user, I want to add a recipe in order to allow others to view it

+👍️ As a site user, I want to view contents of selected recipe in order to determine what I want to edit

+👍️ As a site user, I want to edit submitted recipes in order to make corrections

+👍️ As a site user, I want to remove a selected recipe in order for it to no longer be shared

+⛔️ As a site user, I want to search for a recipe by cookie name

+👍️ As a site user, I want to submit a form to contact the business in order to contact a person regarding the site

+👍️ As a site user, I want to view business information like phone number, address, and email in order to contact a person regarding the site

+👍️ As a site user, I want to view information about the company's team

+👍️ As a site user, I want to view information on the company's mission

+👍️ As a site user, I want to see a list of tools in order to select one I may need to use for baking

+👍️ As a site user, I want to see additional details of baking tools in order to determine if it is needed

+👍️ As a site user, I want to see larger images of baking tools in order to be better informed of the product

 ## Deployment